 Melinda Gates – speaking about gender parity at the 2016 World Economic Forum in Davos – pointed out the critical need for “great policies – family leave policies” so that parents can take time off.

 Today some companies and millennials – who especially prize work-life balance – are making parent-centric policies a reality.
 Mark Zuckerberg, the founder of Facebook announced in November that he would take off two months of paternity leave to stay home with his new baby daughter.
 Facebook has a paid parental leave policy.
-Coca-Cola is also leading the way with a new paid parental leave policy that will send a strong signal that the company values its families.

 Companies, of course, benefit too.
 The American Banker carried an article in which Sallie Krawcheck noted that offering parental leave can actually save companies $19 billion annually because finding, hiring and training new employees is costly.